 Posts by Bates News

-Harpsichordist Zvi Meniker will perform J.S.
-Bach’s Goldberg Variations at 8 p.m.
-Sept.
-13 in the Olin Arts Center Concert Hall.
-The public is invited to attend free of charge.
+The Portland Brass Quintet will perform a concert of classical, jazz and blues works at 7:30 p.m.
+Monday, in the Olin Arts Center Concert Hall, 75 Russell St. The public is invited to attend free of charge.